 Want to buy good professional video editing software?
 Check out our detailed guides:

 The Right Video Editing Accessories

 To save all the necessary video footage, you will need to have enough space on your computer.
 Quality video makes for a very large file.
 If you don’t have enough space on your computer, the solution is to buy an external drive.
 The bigger the drive, the more videos you can save and store on it.
 If later you need to send large files online, try FileWhopper.
-With FileWhopper you can send large files of up to 1 terabyte!
+With FileWhopper you can send large files of of any size!